 We have money available for resident groups.
 If you want to access funding, you may need to certain criteria.
-Please see our guide ‘An introduction to setting up a tenants and residents association' and get in touch if you want to apply.
+Please get in touch if you want to apply.

 Contact the Customer Involvement team for more information about how we can support your group.

 Case study - Phoenix Community Association (PDF, 80KB)